-I was unlucky enough to catch an array of bugs that season.
+I was unlucky enough to catch a bad cold that winter.
 This particular week brought me back to class with a sore throat and barely able to raise my voice above a whisper.
 Although a temporary loss, I was extremely annoyed.
 My best friend served as a mind-reader/translator of hand signals.
 It really felt like the end of the world at the time.
 There were too many things to express, and so many events to discuss.

 This was a class in which I regularly voiced my opinions and debated with classmates.
 I had always been very shy — embarrassed to share my thoughts or even speak in public.
-So in a class that was just a midday burden for some, I was building my self.
+So in a class that was just a midday burden for some, I was building my self up.
 I’ve been trying to express that for some time.

 I’m still working on self-image, confidence and the like.
 I try to motivate myself and to not be overwhelmed by someone else’s standards.
-Some problems arise from not feeling confident in my own ideas.
+Sometimes it’s hard for me to be confident about my own ideas.

-Don’t get me wrong: I have an excellent education, upbringing, and am able see opportunities everywhere.
-My problems are my own.
-Everything moment I pass up or choose to act on adds to my voice.
+I know that it’s something I’ll always have to work on.
+Every moment I pass up or choose to act adds to my voice.
 Not making a decision or taking an opportunity is definitely a choice.

 I discovered this quote from Melinda Gates some time ago: